isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Powers where Entity has Acted against National Security Interests.md

 affect the continued provisioning of its functions, and may not be the desired outcome.</p>
 <p></p>
-<p>The powers under the Significant Investments Review Act provide an alternative
+<p>The powers under SIRA provide an alternative approach to winding up the
-approach to winding up the company.&nbsp;</p>
+company.&nbsp;</p>
 <p></p>
 <p>Following the review of the transaction, a range of directions may be
 issued, such as directing the transacting party to transfer or dispose